Regional cuisines of medieval Europe: Northern Europe

-Britain

-Relatively little is known about the eating habits of the Anglo-Saxons of the Early and High Middle Ages before the Norman conquest in 1066.
-Ale was the drink of choice of both commoners and nobles, and the known dishes included various stews, simple broths, soups and a hard pancake like bread called crumpet.
-Bacons were also consumed.
-The level of refinement was low, and international influence fairly insignificant.
-This all changed in the 11th century after the Norman invasion.
-With the invaders came a new and less provincial gentry, and new eating habits, especially for the nobility.
-While traditional British cooking today is not regarded with high esteem internationally, the Medieval Anglo-Norman cooks were considerably more refined and more cosmopolitan.
+England

+The food eaten by Anglo-Saxons was long presumed to differ between elites and commoners.
+However, a 2022 study by the University of Cambridge found that Anglo-Saxon elites and royalty both ate a primarily vegetarian diet based on cereals, as did the peasantry.
+The discovery came after bioarchaeologist Sam Leggett analysed chemical dietary signatures from the bones of 2,023 people buried in England between the 5th to 11th centuries and cross referenced the analysis with markers of social status.
+Rather than elites eating regular banquets with huge quantities of meat, the researchers concluded these were occasional grand feasts hosted by the peasants for their rulers rather than regular occurrences.
+Ale was the drink of choice of both Anglo-Saxon commoners and nobles, and known dishes included various stews, broths, soups and early forms of the crumpet.
+Bacon was also consumed.

+The Norman Conquest brought with it a variety of new foodstuffs to England.
 It has previously been believed that the Anglo-Norman cuisine was mostly similar to that of France, but recent study has shown that many recipes had unique English traits.
 This was based partly on the different available foodstuffs on the British Isles, but more due to influence from Arab cuisine through the Norman conquest of Sicily.
 The Arab invaders in the 9th century had cultivated their lifestyle culturally and economically to such a degree that the Norman invaders inherited and adapted many of their habits, including cooking styles.
 Norman participation in the crusades also brought them into contact with Middle Eastern and Byzantine cooking.

-The subtlety (or entremet), the fanciful and highly decorative surprise dish used to separate one course from another, was brought to new levels of complexity and refinement by the English chefs.
-Among the specialties were pommes dorées ("gilded apples"), meatballs of mutton or chicken colored with saffron or a glaze of egg yolk.
-The Anglo-Norman variant, pommes d'orange, were flavored and coloured with the juice of bitter oranges.
+The subtlety (or entremet), the fanciful and highly decorative surprise dish used to separate one course from another, was brought to new levels of complexity and refinement by English chefs.
+Among the specialties were pommes dorées ("gilded apples"), meatballs of mutton or chicken coloured with saffron or a glaze of egg yolk.
+The Anglo-Norman variant, pommes d'orange, were flavoured and coloured with the juice of bitter oranges.